moveit/moveit2_tutorials/doc/examples/moveit_configuration/moveit_configuration_tutorial.rst

 By default, all parameter files that match this ``config/_*planning.yaml`` pattern will be loaded.
 If OMPL is configured as a planning pipeline, that will be the default; otherwise, it will be the first pipeline in the list.

-If you want to load a specific subset of motion planners, you can additionally create a ``config/planning_pipelines.yaml`` file to explicitly list the planning pipelines to load, as well as the default pipeline.

 To learn more about the contents of the individual planning configuration files, refer to the configuration documentation for those planners.

 Trajectory Execution Configuration